NetApp/harvest/cmd/exporters/influxdb/README.md

 The InfluxDB Exporter will format metrics into the InfluxDB's [line protocol](https://docs.influxdata.com/influxdb/v2.0/reference/syntax/line-protocol/#naming-restrictions) and write it into a bucket.
 The Exporter is compatible with InfluxDB v2.0.
 For explanation about `bucket`, `org` and `precision`, see [InfluxDB API documentation](https://docs.influxdata.com/influxdb/v2.0/api/#tag/Write).

+If you are monitoring both cdot and 7mode clusters, it is strongly recommended to use two different buckets.

 ## Parameters
 Overview of all parameters is provided below.
 Only one of `url` and `addr` should be provided (at least one is required).